shoushouminami/modelpress-downloader/README.md

 https://chrome.google.com/webstore/detail/modelpress-image-download/nepeemhbchedjbebdekhpkhknljppmif

 ### Add More Websites
-If you have additional websites that you want support in this extension, please [post in the google group](https://groups.google.com/forum/#!forum/modelpress-image-downloader).
+If you have additional websites that you want support in this extension, please [post in the issues page](https://groups.google.com/forum/#!forum/modelpress-image-downloader).

 ### Report Issues
-You can report bugs and issues by [posting in the google group](https://groups.google.com/forum/#!forum/modelpress-image-downloader).
+You can report bugs and issues by [posting in issues page](https://github.com/shoushouminami/modelpress-downloader/issues).

 ### Release Notes